Types of Hurricane Shutters for Your Florida Home

 - For larger windows or sliding doors, attach two pieces of plywood together with 2x4s or a piano hinge.

 - Attach bolts to plywood, mark where you need the holes to be drilled in the concrete stucco.

-- Drill holes, in marked spots in concrete stucco.
+- Drill holes in marked spots in the concrete stucco.

-- When storm approaches, fit plywood into the inset as tightly as possible.
-You don't want wind to get under the shutter.
+- When a storm approaches, fit plywood into the inset as tightly as possible.
+You don't want the wind to get under the shutter.

 - Cut the plywood sheets to size for each window, allowing for an overlap of at least 4 inches.
 Label each panel.

 - Drill corresponding holes in the plywood and walls.
 Use a 1/4-inch drill bit for the wood.
-Use a masonry or carbide-tipped bit for concrete or stucco walls.
+Use a masonry bit or a carbide-tipped bit for concrete or stucco walls.

 - Hammer 1/4-inch lead sleeve anchors — not plastic — into the holes in the wall.
 The anchors should be at least 2 inches long.

 - When a hurricane threatens, use tapping screws at least 2 inches long to bolt the plywood in place.